magosil86/getmstatistic/README.md

 # [getmstatistic]() <img src="getmstatistic-striking-image.png" align="right" />

- _M_ is an aggregate heterogeneity statistic.
+_M_ - An aggregate statistic, to identify systematic heterogeneity patterns and their direction of effect in meta-analysis

 ## Overview